GreenmaskIO/greenmask-docs/docs/commands.md

 3295; 2606 25068 FK CONSTRAINT bookings flights flights_departure_airport_fkey postgres
 ```

-The command show-dump introduces format option:

-* **--format** - format of printing.
-Can be "text" or "json"

 !!! note

+    Please note that the `json` format provides more detailed information compared to the `text` format.
+The "text"
-    Json format is more detailed in comparison with the text.
-The text uses for backward compatibility and for providing
+    format is primarily used for backward compatibility and for generating a restoration list that can be used with
-    a restoration list for `pg_restore -L listfile`, whereas "json" prints the whole metadata of the dump including applied
+    `pg_restore -L listfile`.
+On the other hand, the `json` format provides comprehensive metadata about the dump,
-    transformers with parameters. "json" format is useful for dump introspection.
+    including information about the applied transformers and their parameters.
+The "json" format is especially useful
+    for detailed dump introspection.

 ``` json title="The example of json output" linenums="1"
 {